Chase Bank Review

 This puts you in the desirable situation of negotiating on the purchase price of the vehicle, rather than monthly payments, and ultimately, enjoying lower monthly payments after you refinance—with the added convenience of paying your auto loan through your bank.

-Consumer complaints about Chase Auto typically involve billing errors.
+Consumer complaints about Chase Auto typically involve billing errors, like Brandt from Phoenix:

 Many of the complaints at Consumer Affairs, however, relate to people asking for loan assistance, or who have already missed payments.

 On the positive side, customers say it was easy to get an auto loan through Chase, as an anonymous reviewer at the website, SuperMoney detailed:

 "Chase Auto is a great option if you have filed bankruptcy in the past, or if you have bad credit.
 They got me a car loan with only 6% interest!
 I am so happy to actually be able to have a car of my own after I went through all these financial troubles and had to file bankruptcy."